-After all, they got to the first page of Google and currently ranks highly for several long-tail keywords by constantly publishing fresh, relevant, in-depth and long-form content.
+After all, they got to the first page of Google and currently ranks highly for several long-tail keywords by constantly publishing fresh, relevant, in-depth, and long-form content.
 They need to continue or lose their rankings.

 When you guest post and the site has a good Domain Authority, even if the link contains a nofollow tag, it’s not useless.
-Don’t consider it as a waste of time.
+Don’t consider it a waste of time.